The Sociology Major

 Notes:

-No more than two courses may be taken at other institutions, including study abroad institutions.
+• No more than three courses may be taken at other institutions, including study abroad institutions.